membraneframework/membrane_core/guides/components_lifecycle.md

 # Lifecycle of Membrane Components

-Lifecycle of Membrane Components is strictly related to execution of Membrane callbacks withing these Components.
-Although there are some differences between lifecycles of Membrane Pipelines, Bins and Elements, they are very similar to each other.
-So let's take a look at what the component lifecycle looks like and what are the differences depending on the type of the Component we are dealing with.
+The lifecycle of Membrane Components is closely related to the execution of Membrane callbacks within these components.
+While there are some differences among the lifecycles of Membrane Pipelines, Bins, and Elements, they share many similarities.
+Let's explore the component lifecycle and identify differences depending on the type of component being addressed.

 ## Initialization
-The first callback, that is executed in every Membrane Component, is handle_init/2. handle_init is always executed synchronously and blocks the parent component (the exception is Membrane Pipeline, that never has a parent component), so it's good to avoid heavy computations within it.
-`handle_init` is a good place to spawn pipeline's or bin's children in the `:spec` action.
+The first callback executed in every Membrane Component is `handle_init/2`.
+This function is executed synchronously and blocks the parent component, except in the case of a Membrane Pipeline, as it does not have a parent.
+It is advisable to avoid heavy computations within this function. `handle_init/2` is ideally used for spawning children in a pipeline or bin through the `:spec` action.

 ## Setup
-The next callback after handle_init is `handle_setup`, that is executed asynchronusly and it is a good place to e.g. setup some resources or execute other heavy operations, that are necessary for the element to play.
+Following `handle_init/2` is `handle_setup/2`, which is executed asynchronously.
+This is an optimal time to set up resources or perform other intensive operations required for the element to function properly.

-## Linking the pads
+## Linking the Pads
-If the Component had some pads with `availability: :on_request` linked in the same `spec`, where it was spawned, the appropriate `handle_pad_added` callbacks will be invoked between `handle_setup` and `handle_playing`.
-Linking the pad with `availability: :on_request` in the another spec than the one that spawns the element might result in invoking `handle_pad_added` after `handle_playing`.
+For components with pads having `availability: :on_request`, the corresponding `handle_pad_added/3` callbacks are called between `handle_setup/2` and `handle_playing/2` if they are linked in the same spec where the component was spawned.
+Linking the pad in a different spec from the one spawning the element may lead to `handle_pad_added/3` being invoked after `handle_playing/2`.

 ## Playing
-After setup is completed, the component might now enter `:playing` playback, by invoking `handle_playing` callback.
+Once setup is completed, a component can enter the `:playing` state by invoking the `handle_playing/2` callback.
+Note that:
-Note:
- - components spawned within a single `spec` will always enter `:playing` state in the same moment - it means, if setup of one of them takes longer than other, the rest will wait on the component that is the last.
+- Components spawned within the same `:spec` always enter the `:playing` state simultaneously.
+If the setup process for one component takes longer, the others will wait.
- - Elements and Bins always wait with execution of `handle_playing` until their parent enters `playing` playback.
+- Elements and Bins wait for their parent to enter the `playing` state before executing `handle_playing/2`.
- - by default, after `handle_setup` callback the component's setup is considered as completed.
-But this behaviour can be changed by returning `setup: :incomplete` action from `handle_setup`.
-If so, to enter `playing` playback, the component mark its setup as completed by returning `setup: :complete` from another callback, e.g. `handle_info/3`.
+- By default, after `handle_setup/2`, a component's setup is considered complete.
+This behavior can be modified by returning `setup: :incomplete` from `handle_setup/2`.
+The component must then mark its setup as completed by returning `setup: :complete` from another callback, like `handle_info/3`, to enter `:playing` playback.

-## Processing the data (applies only to `Elements`)
+## Processing the Data (Applies Only to `Elements`)
-After execution of `handle_playing`, Elements are now ready to process the data that flows through the pads.
+After `handle_playing/2`, Elements are prepared to process data flowing through their pads.

 ### Events
-The first type of the items that can be sent via Elements' pads are `events`.
-Handling an event takes place in `hanlde_event`.
-Event can be sent both upstream and downstream the direction of the pad.
+Events are one type of item that can be sent via an Element's pads and are managed in `handle_event/4`.
+Events can travel both upstream and downstream relative to the pad’s direction.

-### Stream formats
+### Stream Formats
-Stream format specifies what type of the data will be sent in `Membrane.Buffer`'s.
-The stream format must be sent before first `Membrane.Buffer` and is handled in `handle_stream_format`
+The stream format, which defines the type of data carried by `Membrane.Buffer`s, must be declared before the first data buffer and is managed in `handle_stream_format/4`.

-### Start of stream
+### Start of Stream
-This callback (`handle_start_of_stream`) will be invoked just before handling the first `Membrane.Buffer` incoming from the specific input pad.
+This callback (`handle_start_of_stream`) is activated just before processing the first `Membrane.Buffer` from a specific input pad.

 ### Buffers
-The core of the multimedia processing. `Membrane.Buffer`'s contain multimedia payload, but they also may have information about some metadata or timestamps.
-Handling them takes place in `handle_buffer` callback.
+The core of multimedia processing involves handling `Membrane.Buffer`s, which contain multimedia payload and may also include metadata or timestamps, all managed within the `handle_buffer/4` callback.

+### Demands
+If the Element has pads with `flow_control: :manual`, entering `:playing` playback allows it to send demand using `:demand` action or to receive it in `handle_demand/5` callback.

-## After processing the data
+## After Processing the Data
-If the element decides, that it won't send any more buffers on the specific pad, it can send `:end_of_stream` there.
-It will be received by the linked element in `handle_end_of_stream` callback.
+When an element determines that it will no longer send buffers from a specific pad, it can return `:end_of_stream` action to that pad.
+The linked element receives this in `handle_end_of_stream/3`.
+The parent component (either a Bin or Pipeline) is notified via `handle_element_end_of_stream/4`.
-When the element receives `end_of_stream` callback, it's parent (Bin or Pipeline) will be also notified about it in `handle_element_end_of_stream` callback.

 ## Terminating
-Usually the last callback executed within a Membrane Component is `handle_terminate_request`.
-By default it returns `terminate: :normal` action, which ends the lifespan of the component (with reason `:normal`).
-You can change this behaviour by overriding defeault impelmentation of this callback, but remember tho return `terminate: reason` in another place!
-Otherwise, your Pipeline will have problems with getting termianted.
+Typically, the last callback executed within a Membrane Component is `handle_terminate_request`.
+By default, it returns a `terminate: :normal` action, concluding the component's lifespan with the reason `:normal`.
+This behavior can be modified by overriding the default implementation, but ensure to return a `terminate: reason` elsewhere to avoid termination issues in your Pipeline.

-## Callbacks not strictly related to the lifecycle
+## Callbacks Not Strictly Related to the Lifecycle
-Not all the callbacks are restricted to occur in specific moments in the Membrane Component lifecycle.
+Some callbacks are not confined to specific stages of the Membrane Component lifecycle.

-### Handling parent/child notification
+### Handling Parent/Child Notification
-`handle_parent_notification` and `handle_child_notification` are the 2 callbacks that can during the whole Component's lifecycle.
-They are responsible for handling nofications sent from respectively parent or child Component.
+`handle_parent_notification/3` and `handle_child_notification/4` can occur at any point during the component's lifecycle and are tasked with managing notifications from a parent or child component, respectively.

-### Handling messages from non-Membrane processes
+### Handling Messages from Non-Membrane Processes
-There is also a `handle_info` callback in all of the Membrane Components and `handle_call` in Membrane Pipelines, that can be invoked in every moment, when the Component is alive.
-Their function is annalogical as in the `GenServer`.
+The `handle_info/3` callback is present in all Membrane Components and `handle_call/3` in Membrane Pipelines.
+These can be triggered at any time while the component is alive, functioning similarly to their substituted in `GenServer`.